Gradient-Based Trajectory Optimization With Learned Dynamics

 \section{Method}

-Our overarching goal is to find an optimal control sequence for our dynamical system.
-We formulate this as a \emph{time-discretized} trajectory optimization problem: Let $\x := (\x_1, ..., \x_n)$ and $\u := (\u_0, ..., \u_{n-1})$ be the stacked state and control vectors for a total of $n$ trajectory steps.
+The goal of this paper is to find an optimal finite-horizon control sequence for our dynamical system.
+We formulate this as a \emph{time-discretized} trajectory optimization problem: Let $\X := (\x_1, ..., \x_n)$ and $\U := (\u_0, ..., \u_{n-1})$ be the stacked state and control input vectors for a total of $n$ trajectory steps.
 Given a known initial state $\x_0$, we write the trajectory optimization problem as

-with total cost $\l$ and state transition function $\f$.
+with total cost $\l$ and a deterministic state transition function $\f$.
 The latter models the dynamics of the physical system we want to control.
-As discussed before, we aim to model our dynamical system using a neural network, which we will discuss in the following.